BembelBytes/pydiabas/README.md

 > **get_in(pattern, [default=None])** -> *int* | *str* | *bytes* | *float* | *None*
 >
-> Gets the value of the first *Row* matching the given pattern starting from the first *Row* to the last.
+> Gets the value of the first *Row* having the pattern in its name from the first *Row* to the last.
 > A default value can be set to be returned in case no matching *Row* can be found instead of returning *None*.
 >
 > Parameter **pattern** must be a *str*.